Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Introduction

 Just as May's RMT calculations are open to generalisations and refinements, so too is our approach to temporal stability.
 We illustrate this flexibility of the theory by incorporating trophic structure to our ecosystem models.
 Subsequently, we discover a distinct signature of this type of structure: the confinement of fluctuations to a fixed band of frequencies.
 Taken together, these results raise the exciting prospect of being able to draw conclusions about the internal structure of an ecosystem through the analysis of its fluctuations.
-This approach could in the future be applied to the type of dataset being generated in the emerging high-frequency temporal ecosystem monitoring studies~\cite{dornelas_2018}.